ssaring/sportstracker/sportstracker/docs/README.txt

 need one of the download tools listed above.

-The application was tested on GNU/Linux (e.g. Ubuntu 10.04), Windows (XP, Vista, 7) and Mac OS X (10.7), although it should work on all systems with the required Java Runtime Environment.
+The application was tested on GNU/Linux (e.g. Ubuntu 10.04), Windows (XP, Vista, 7) and Mac OS X (10.7 and 10.8), although it should work on all systems with the required Java Runtime Environment.

 Installation and Start